The-Sequence-Ontology/OBOB/README.md

 # OBOB
-Generic browser for ontologies that uses OBO format
+## The Open Biomedical Ontology Browser.

+This is the code base for OBOB.
+Please see the [website](http://www.obobrowser.org/) for working examples and [documentation](http://www.sequenceontology.org/so_wiki/index.php/OBOB)